brucepan10/NHP-COVID-19/README.md

 **Descriptions of the scripts**
 01.Clustering_organ9_Figure2AB_4D.py
-   &emsp Clustering analysis of all cells from 9 organs, then output Figure 2AB and 4D in manuscript.
+   Clustering analysis of all cells from 9 organs, then output Figure 2AB and 4D in manuscript.
 02.Figure1BC_FigureS1.R
    Output Figure 1BC and S1 in manuscript.
 03.Figure2CDE.R